Algorithms for optimized maximum entropy and diagnostic tools for analytic continuation: Discussion

 \section{Discussion}

-The approach presented here relies critically on the algorithmic developments discussed in section \ref{sec:algos}.
-Indeed, because of the inherent bad scaling of the minimization problem with grid size, all aspects of the calculation must be optimized to compute the spectrum for the hundreds of values of $\alpha$ required for the analysis in a reasonable time without sacrificing accuracy.
+The approach presented here relies critically on the algorithms discussed in section \ref{sec:algos}.
+Indeed, because of the ill-conditioned nature of the problem and the bad scaling of the minimization problem with grid size, all aspects of the calculation must be optimized to compute the spectrum in a reasonable time, and without sacrificing accuracy, for the hundreds of values of $\alpha$ required for the analysis.

-First, the grid size can be minimized because we combine non-uniform real frequency grids with hybrid cubic splines in $\omega$ and $u=1/(\omega-\omega_\mu)$ that are well adapted to each other.
+First, the real frequency grid size can be minimized because we combine non-uniform real frequency grids with hybrid cubic splines in $\omega$ and $u=1/(\omega-\omega_\mu)$ that are well adapted to each other.
 Cubic splines are the best interpolation approximation for smooth functions on arbitrary grids.
 They allow minimization of the grid density for a given precision of the integrals.
-In addition, the hybrid splines are preferable because they give much better accuracy than ordinary splines on the type of highly non-uniform grids we use.
-Second, using the Matsubara frequency spectral representation of the Green function also helps minimizing both the real and imaginary frequency grid sizes.
+In addition, the hybrid splines are preferable because they give much better accuracy than ordinary splines on the type of highly non-uniform grids we need.
+Second, using the Matsubara frequency spectral representation of the Green function also helps minimize both the real and imaginary frequency grid sizes.
 Indeed, because the kernel times the spectral weight can be integrated analytically when $A(\omega)$ is modeled as a piecewise polynomial function, the real frequency grid does not need to be adapted to the kernel, but only to the spectrum.
 In addition, working with Matsubara frequency functions instead of imaginary-time ones allows a straightforward optimization of the grid on the imaginary time axis, first by replacing the frequencies in the asymptotic region, $i\omega_n > i\omega_{as}$, by constraints on moments and, second, by using an adapted non-uniform Matsubara frequency grid below the cutoff $ i\omega_{as}$ determined during the moment-fitting procedure.
-The result of those carefully chosen approximations and optimizations is a computational complexity that is independent of temperature and weekly dependent on the complexity of the spectrum.
+Those carefully chosen approximations and optimizations lead to a computational complexity that is only weakly dependent on temperature and spectrum complexity.